 An ecologically sound design and implementation of a residential garden for a family with very young children.
-The brief was for a low maintenance space that would also provide food for the household of 4 and their part-time staff members that varied between 2-4 people but also an explorative safe and natural playground for their your children.
+The brief was for a low maintenance food producing space that would not only provide food for a household of 4 and their part-time staff members that varied between 2-4 people but also an explorative safe and natural playground for their your children.

-As the soils had been completely expose, the first order of business was to add copious amounts of decomposing organic matter to the beds, about 30cm thick.
+As the soil had been completely expose for years, the first order of business was to add copious amounts of diverse decomposing organic matter to the beds, about 30cm thick.

 We lines the walls with Granadillas, Jasmine and Japanese Honeysuckle.
-We then planted the border of the beds with Chamomile, Creeping Thyme and Carpet Geranium.
+We then planted the border up with Chamomile, Creeping Thyme and Carpet Geranium.

-Behind this front border we planted Ajuga, Daisies, Tuberose, Pennywort, Snapdragons and various Salvia’s and Fuchsias.
+Behind edge border we planted Ajuga, Daisies, Tuberose, Pennywort, Snapdragons and various Salvia’s and Fuchsias.

 Then behind that, a taller layer of Artichokes, Perennial Basil, Hydrangeas, Comfrey, Vetiver Grass, Cornflower, Cosmos, Artemesia, Lemon Verbena, interspersed with Kumquat and Plum trees.